Massachusetts Bay Transportation Authority: Subway and bus

-All subway trips (Green Line, Blue Line, Orange Line, Red Line, Ashmont-Mattapan Line, and the Waterfront section of the Silver Line) cost $2.40 for all users.
+All subway trips (Green Line, Blue Line, Orange Line, Red Line, Mattapan Line, and the Waterfront section of the Silver Line) cost $2.40 for all users.
 Local bus and trackless trolley fares (including the Washington Street section of the Silver Line) are $1.70 for all users.

-Paying directly with cash is only available on buses, Green Line surface stops, and the Ashmont-Mattapan Line; from 2007 to 2020, the higher CharlieTicket price was charged.
+Paying directly with cash is only available on buses, Green Line surface stops, and the Mattapan Line; from 2007 to 2020, the higher CharlieTicket price was charged.

 All transfers between subway lines are free with all fare media, without the need to pass through fare control (except when continuing in either direction at Ashmont Station).
 Passengers using CharlieCards can transfer free from a subway to a bus, and from a bus to a subway for the difference in price ("step-up fare").
 CharlieTicket holders can transfer free between buses, but not between subway and bus, except free subway transfers are given for the Silver Line at Airport station and SL4/SL5 branches.

 The MBTA operates "Inner Express" and "Outer Express" buses to suburbs outside the subway system.
 Inner Express bus trips cost $4.25; Outer Express trips cost $5.25.
 Free transfers are available to the subway and local buses with a CharlieCard, and to local buses with a CharlieTicket.

 CharlieTickets are available from ticket vending machines in MBTA rapid transit stations.
-CharlieCards are not dispensed by the machines, but are available free of charge on request at most MBTA Customer Service booths in stations, or at the CharlieCard Store at Downtown Crossing station.
+Following the installation of upgraded fare vending machines in July 2022, CharlieCards are now available for purchase from all subway lines and Silver Line stations.
+CharlieCards were not previously dispensed by the machines but were available free of charge on request at most MBTA Customer Service booths in stations, or at the CharlieCard Store at Downtown Crossing station.
 As given out, the CharlieCards are "empty", and must have value added at an MBTA ticket machine before they can be used.